kineticdata/request-ce-bundle-training/README.md

 )}
 ```

-- Import the layout actions and add the `setSidebarOpen` action within `mapDispatchToProps`.
+- In `App.js`, import the layout actions and add the `setSidebarOpen` action within `mapDispatchToProps`.

 ```
 import { actions as layoutActions } from './redux/modules/layout';